Competitor backlink analysis is my favourite link building strategy of all time.

 Ahrefs offers a $7 trial that gives you full access to the tool for 1x week.

-Even if you only use it for the trial period, using it with the Backlink Analysis Method will be the best $7 you’ve ever spent on your link building strategy.
+Even if you only use Site Explorer for the trial period, using it with the Backlink Analysis Method will be the best $7 you’ve ever spent on your link building strategy.

-The free SEMRush trial gives you access to a powerful tool with a very easy to use interface.
+The free SEMRush trial gives you access to a powerful tool with a very easy to use interface and relevant data sources that you can trust.

-It’s certainly the best Ahrefs alternative out there to execute this strategy.
+It’s certainly the best Ahrefs alternative out there to execute a backlink profile analysis.

 But don’t be fooled by the high number of links it shows for my site.